mfudg395/voltorb-flip/README.md

 Voltorbs.
 It's up to you to figure out which is which and achieve as high a score as possible.

 [A more detailed explanation on the game can be found on Bulbapedia, the Pokemon encyclopedia.](https://bulbapedia.bulbagarden.net/wiki/Voltorb_Flip)

+## A bit about this project
+I made this as a way of practicing JavaScript.
+I've been studying the language while in quarantine in preparation for my upcoming semester at university, where I'll be taking another web development course.
+Finding a fun project to work on seemed like a good way to learn, so I made this.

+Because of that, it's *probably* not the most elegant piece of code ever written.
+At the time of writing this, I'm still a JS newbie - once I learn more, hopefully I'll come back and clean up some it.
+But for now, it works, and I hope it's fun to play.

+**PS.
+I did all the testing for this on Chrome.
+It seems to work on Firefox as well, but I can't be certain with other browsers - sorry! :(**